dmurfet/deeplinearlogic/README.md

 - **Version 5** (snapshot `3-4-2017`).
 Some small changes.
 We tried hard sigmoid but eventually abandoned it as not making much difference. **WARNING**: Actually `v5` has a stupid bug in the Pattern NTM, where the add vector is always generated without a nonlinearity, and the *second memory ring is not used at all*.

-- **Version 6** (*current version*).
+- **Version 6** (snapshot `9-4-2017`).
 Implemented Multiple Pattern task.
 It looks like the NTM consistently fails to do well on this task, but the Multiple Pattern NTM (while it still struggles) does sometimes get close to a reasonable algorithm.
-See `doc/multpattern1/work-babbage-mult_pattern_ntm.html`.
+See `doc/multpattern1/work-babbage-mult_pattern_ntm.html` for example.

+- **Version 7** (*current version*).
+Changed the way softmax is used in the Multiple Pattern NTM controller.
+It is now applied to the memory *before* contraction with the read address.
+Further, in `work.ipynb` we now plot the softmax of the memory contents, and we initialise the memory differently.

 ## Remarks on tasks